The second set of pulsar discoveries by CHIME/FRB/Pulsar: 14 Rotating Radio Transients and 7 pulsars: Results and Discoveries

 PSR J1105+02 is a bright RRAT detected by both CHIME/FRB and CHIME/Pulsar.
 As we processed the data, we found that there was a frequency dependent structure that indicated a slightly erroneous pointing, based on the known CHIME beam shape.
 We have corrected the position with a single pulse grid search whereby six beams are placed simultaneous on the sky.
 The best-fit positions are further corroborated by a timing analysis.
 Thus, the source is probably much brighter than what we have shown in \Cref{fig:peak_flux}.
 The source is among the brightest in the sample as we still detect peak fluxes in excess of 1\,Jy even with the position offset.
 However, we should note that due to the position offset, the peak fluxes shown in \Cref{fig:peak_flux} likely have greater uncertainties than for all other sources.\\

-\subsubsection{PSR J1541+47}
+\subsubsection{PSR J1541+4703}

-CHIME/Pulsar collected 248 search mode observations for a total of 79.05 hours on PSR J1541+47.
-The initial search mode detection was on MJD 59076.
-Subsequently, CHIPSPIPE found 639 bursts making PSR J1541+47 the most prolific RRAT in the sample.
+CHIME/Pulsar collected 248 search-mode observations for a total of 79.05 hours on PSR J1541+4703.
+The initial detection was on MJD 59076.
+Subsequently, CHIPSPIPE found 639 bursts making PSR J1541+4703 the most prolific RRAT in the sample.
 Among these bursts we find some spectral variation, sub-pulse drifting and extremely narrow pulses that are $<$0.025\% of the pulse period.
 Finally, this RRAT also often displays double peaks.\\